-This product is available from your dealer and from most RV supply stores and national retail outlets.
+NOTE: Non-Toxic RV water system antifreeze is available from your dealer and from most RV supply stores and national retail outlets.
 Follow directions on the container to determine the correct amount to use for your coach.

 Your coach is equipped with a manually operated waterline winterization system for your convenience in winterizing fresh waterlines.